adiet95/go-cart/README.md

 ## 🔗 Description

-This Backend Service Shopping Cart is used for simple order product.
+This Backend Service Shopping Cart is used for simple add product to cart.
 There are 3 main routers :
 1. Add Cart (Can add product if product is no exist also update quantity product if name product exist)
 > Attributes ProductCode, ProductName, Quantity